Meat is Destroying the Environment and Our Health.

 Thus, based on our own extensive studies as well as a comprehensive review of previous published studies, we concluded that heme, and specifically soy leghemoglobin, is completely and unequivocally safe for human consumption.

 Our rigorous safety testing comes amidst overwhelming evidence that moving toward a plant-based diet yields both huge benefits for the health of our planet and huge public health benefits, including a reduction in cancer risk (e.g., Springmann(opens in a new tab), Tilman(opens in a new tab), World Resources Institute(opens in a new tab)).
-Made from plants, the Impossible Burger contains beneficial phytonutrients, minerals and vitamins, including the antioxidant vitamins C and E. It contains no animal proteins, no cholesterol, and is produced using no hormones or antibiotics — an important public health advantage, given the growing threat of antibiotic-resistant pathogens emerging from livestock facilities that render life-saving antibiotics ineffective(opens in a new tab).
+Made from plants, the Impossible Burger contains beneficial phytonutrients, minerals and vitamins.
+It contains no animal proteins and is produced using no hormones or antibiotics — an important public health advantage, given the growing threat of antibiotic-resistant pathogens emerging from livestock facilities that render life-saving antibiotics ineffective(opens in a new tab).

 We are Committed to Scientific Testing, Safety and Transparency